-The Company entered into a joint venture agreement with Lowell Copper Ltd. on the Santa Marta project in December of 2013.
+The Company entered into a joint venture agreement with Lowell Copper Ltd. ("Lowell") on the Santa Marta project in December of 2013.
+A small number of rock samples were taken on the project in October 2014 to meet assessment work requirements.